 Before joining the Foundation, Dana served as the Program and Communications Director for the Maine Philanthropy Center.
 In this role she worked with foundations, nonprofits, and individual philanthropists on a diverse range of issues affecting our state.
 Prior to MPC, Dana worked in art museum education and led the Learning and Interpretation Dept. at the Portland Museum of Art for almost 20 years.
 She is a Board member of Pineland Farms and the Portland Public Library and an active volunteer for Portland Public Schools and the Maine State Ballet.
 Dana and her husband Robert live in Portland with their two children.
 They try to spend as much time on Long Pond in the Belgrade Lakes as possible.

 Gloria joined the Foundation in 2014.
 Previously she worked for a comprehensive college search and application guidance program geared toward lower income and first generation students, and in the retail industry.
 Gloria has chosen to spend her volunteer efforts supporting education and the arts.
-She has held multiple positions in school-related organizations within MSAD51 and is currently active with Portland Ballet.
+She has held multiple positions in school-related organizations within MSAD51 and has dedicated many hours to Girl Scouts of Maine and Portland Ballet.
 Gloria lives in North Yarmouth with her husband Todd and their three children.

 Mr. Nathanson has over 25 years of varied banking experience and currently serves as Senior Vice President and Chief of Staff to the President and CEO, TD Bank Group.
 Mr. Nathanson joined TD Banknorth, the predecessor to TD Bank, America's Most Convenient Bank, in 2002 where he served as Director of Corporate Communications and Head of Investor Relations.
 Prior to that, he spent 13 years at Fleet Bank in various management positions and in the early 1980's worked as a Legislative Assistant on Capitol Hill for Maine Senator George J. Mitchell.